Legoclones/password-cracking/README.md

 * gameOfThrones.txt
 * memes.txt
 * celebrities.txt
-* popularplaces.txt (national parks, landmarks, etc.)
+* popularplaces.txt (national parks, landmarks, amusement parks, stores, etc.)
 * Other languages
 * Birth country

 ## Applying Password Cracking Setup
-John the Ripper can normally go through a 10 GB wordlist in a minute*.
+John the Ripper can normally go through a 10 GB wordlist in a minute* while cracking MD5 hashes.

-1. Use the crackStation.txt wordlist with no rules (~1.5 minutes)
+1. Use the crackStation.txt wordlist
     * *Note - this should be able to capture a good chunk of the passwords*
-2. Use the dictionary.txt wordlist with no rules (~1 second)
+2. Use the dictionary.txt wordlist
-3. Use the dictionaryRules.txt wordlist with no rules (~1 minute)
+3. Use the dictionaryRules.txt wordlist
-    * *Note - this wordlist contains no symbols, as over 96% of passwords normally don't have any symbols*
-4. Use the doubleDictionary.txt wordlist with no rules (~2 minutes)
-5. Use the fewCharacters.txt wordlist with no rules (~4 minutes)
-    * *Note - this wordlist contains all possible passwords between 1-5 characters*
-6. Use the doubleDictionaryRules.txt wordlist with no rules (~40 minutes)
-    * *Note - this only uses a couple of rules, any more would take up too much storage space.
-Step 9 is for the remaining optional rules.*
-7. **Optional** - If possible, use an individualized wordlist using the format above
+4. **Optional** - If possible, use an individualized wordlist using the format above
-8. **Optional** - If possible, use a specialized wordlist that matches the target
+5. **Optional** - If possible, use a specialized wordlist that matches the target
-9. Other options:
-    * dictionary.txt with personalSymbols rule list
-    * doubleDictionary.txt with personalSymbols, personalShortOne, or personalShortTwo rule lists
-    * doubleDictionary.txt with words separated by _ or .
-    * Incremental ASCII starting with 6 characters
+6. Incremental ASCII

 **All times are based off of my personal computer's specs.
 I have an i7-10510U processor (8 processing threads, 1.80 GHz base processing speed), 12 GB of RAM, and a Solid State Drive.
 These times were also computed with no/few other programs running.*

 ## How to Compile Wordlists
 ### General Wordlists
-* Make sure John the Ripper, perl, and crunch are installed
+* Make sure John the Ripper and perl are installed
 * Edit the john.conf file and insert the rules found in johnrules.rul
-* Make an exact copy of dictionary.txt and name it dictionary2.txt
 * To produce crackStation.txt
     * Download crackStation.txt from [crackstation.net](https://crackstation.net/crackstation-wordlist-password-cracking-dictionary.htm)
     * Depending on download and file read/write speeds, this can take approximately 20 minutes
-* To produce fewCharacters.txt
-    * Using crunch from the command line, run the command `crunch 1 5 -f charset.lst all -o fewCharacters.txt`
-    * This takes around 30 minutes
 * To produce dictionaryRules.txt
     * Using dictionary.txt, run the command `john --wordlist=dictionary.txt --rules=personalDictionary --stdout > dictionaryRules1.txt`
     * To eliminate all passwords over 10 and under 6 characters, run the command `perl -lne 'length()<11 && length()>5 && print' dictionaryRules1.txt > dictionaryRules.txt; rm dictionaryRules1.txt` (92% of passwords are between 6-10 characters in length).
 This cuts down the wordlist by 9 GB.
     * This takes around 40 minutes.
-* To produce doubleDictionary.txt
-    * Note - This .cpp file uses both dictionary.txt and dictionary2.txt files, so make sure they are in the same directory
-    * Compile and run the doubleDictionary.cpp file to produce the doubleDictionary.txt wordlist
-    * To eliminate all passwords over 16 and under 6 characters, run the command `perl -lne 'length()<17 && length()>5 && print' doubleDictionary.txt > doubleDictionary2.txt; rm doubleDictionary.txt; mv doubleDictionary2.txt doubleDictionary.txt`.
-This cuts down the wordlist by ~1 GB.
-    * This takes around 2 hours.
-* To produce doubleDictionaryRules.txt
-    * Using doubleDictionary.txt, run the command `john --wordlist=doubleDictionary.txt --rules=personalDoubleDictionary --stdout > doubleDictionaryRules1.txt`
-    * To eliminate all passwords over 16 characters, run the command `perl -lne 'length()<17 && print' doubleDictionaryRules1.txt > doubleDictionaryRules.txt; rm doubleDictionaryRules1.txt`.
-This cuts down the wordlist by 29 GB.
-    * This takes around 20 hours.

 ### Specialized Wordlists
 * To produce starTrek.txt, run these commands.
 This takes around 5 minutes.